-"RESOLVED THAT pursuant to the provisions of sections 139,141,142 and other applicable provisions of the Companies Act, 2013, if any, read with relevant Rules,, and pursuant to section 30 of the Banking Regulation Act, 1949 and the Guidelines issued by the Reserve Bank of India (RBI) including any amendments, variations, statutory modification or re-enactment thereof, and subject to approval of RBI in this regard M/s Khimji Kunverji & Co.
-LLP, Chartered Accountants, (Firm Reg.
-No.105146W) be and is hereby appointed as the Statutory Auditors of the Bank to hold office from the conclusion of this fourth Annual General Meeting (for FY 2020-21) till the conclusion of the fifth Annual General Meeting (FY 2021-22) of the Bank, and for such remuneration and expenses thereafter as may be mutually agreed between the Bank and the said Statutory Auditors and as may be further approved by the Board from time to time, with power to the Board, including relevant Committee(s) thereof, to alter and vary the terms and conditions of appointment, etc., including by reason of necessity on account of conditions as may be stipulated by the RBI and / or any other authority, in such manner and to such extent as may be mutually agreed with the Statutory Auditors."
+"RESOLVED THAT pursuant to the provisions of sections 139,141, 142 and other applicable provisions of the Companies Act, 2013, if any, read with relevant Rules and pursuant to Section 30 of the Banking Regulation Act, 1949 and the Guidelines issued by the Reserve Bank of India (RBI) including any amendments, variations, statutory modification or re-enactment thereof and as approved by RBI M/s V Sankar Aiyar & Co., Chartered Accountants, (Firm Reg.
+No. 109208W) be and is hereby appointed as the Statutory Auditors of the Bank to hold office from the conclusion of this Fifth Annual General Meeting (for FY 2021-22) till the conclusion of the Eight Annual General Meeting (FY 2023-24) of the Bank, and for such remuneration and expenses thereafter as may be mutually agreed between the Bank and the said Statutory Auditors and as may be further approved by the Board from time to time, with power to the Board, including relevant Committee(s) thereof, to alter and vary the terms and conditions of appointment, etc., including by reason of necessity on account of conditions as may be stipulated by the RBI and / or any other authority, in such manner and to such extent as may be mutually agreed with the Statutory Auditors.

-"RESOLVED FURTHER THAT any Director or Company Secretary of the Bank be and is hereby authorised to do all such acts, deeds, and things as may be required to give effect of this resolutions, including filing of necessary e-forms with the Registrar of Companies and such other regulatory authorities."
+RESOLVED FURTHER THAT any Director or Company Secretary of the Bank be and are hereby severally authorised to do all such acts, deeds, and things as may be required to give effect of this resolutions, including filling of necessary e-forms with the Registrar of Companies and such other regulatory authorities."